1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 Creating ConfigMaps & Secrets with Devtron

-- Prerequisites for creating ConfigMaps & Secrets in Devtron is to set up your global configurations.
-If you've not set up your global configurations, then read how to set it up here.
-Post setting up, your configurations, you need to deploy your application using devtron and there in the
+- Prerequisites for creating ConfigMaps & Secrets in Devtron are to set up your global configurations.
+If you've not set up your global configurations, then read how to set them up here.
+Post setting up your configurations, you need to deploy your application using Devtron, and there in the

 App Configuration

-section you will see options for creating ConfigMaps & Secrets. - Devtron gives you a dashboard from where you can create your ConfigMap easily.
+section, you will see options for creating ConfigMaps & Secrets. - Devtron gives you a dashboard from which you can create your ConfigMap easily.
 Go to your app configuration and then create a ConfigMap.

-- You can also select the option how you want to use the ConfigMap whether as env variables or volumes.
+- You can also select the option on how you want to use the ConfigMap, whether as env variables or volumes.

 - If you’re selecting volumes, then you can also set the path where the volume should be mounted.